-We reviewed evidence to see whether it is better to test antibiotics on Pseudomonas aeruginosa bacteria (bugs) grown in a layer of slime (a biofilm) or on those grown in liquid, when deciding which antibiotics to use for treating a flare up of symptoms in people with cystic fibrosis.
-We wanted to know if either method would lead to better antibiotic choices with better clinical outcomes.
+We reviewed evidence to see which testing method is better when deciding which antibiotics to use for treating a flare up of symptoms in people with cystic fibrosis; whether it is better to test antibiotics on Pseudomonas aeruginosa bacteria (bugs) when they are grown in a layer of slime (a biofilm) or when they are grown in liquid.
+We wanted to know if one of these methods would lead to better antibiotic choices with better clinical outcomes.

 The main outcome of both trials was the decrease in the amount of bacteria in the sputum of people in each group after antibiotic treatment.
 There was no difference in the levels of bacteria found in the sputum or in the improvement in lung function between the two groups in either trial.
 In both trials, there was a similar number of individuals in each group who had either a mild or moderate side effect.
 There were no serious side effects reported by anyone in either study.
 The evidence does not show that one method of testing is better than the other and that people receiving antibiotics chosen on the basis of either method have equal chances of any side effects.